yu-jiang/yu-jiang.github.io/index.markdown

 My name is Yu Jiang (姜宇).
 I received the PhD degree in Electrical Engineering (Control Theory) from [New York University](https://www.nyu.edu).
 My PhD research topic was about bringing together reinforcement learning and nonlinear control theory for various applications (see my  [publications]({{site.url}}/publications/) for many of the related work).

 [comment]: # (Industry)
 I have been working in industry for almost a decade.
 Upon graduation, I joined [MathWorks](https://www.mathworks.com), and later became a Software Engineer in the controls toolbox team.
 I was the Tech Lead of the controls team at the autonomous trucking company [ISEE AI](https://www.isee.ai), an MIT spinout.
-Currently, I am the Principal Scientist in the CTO-office at [ClearMotion](https://www.clearmotion.com).
+Currently, I am a Senior Technical Specliist in Advanced ReaSearch in the CTO-office at [ClearMotion](https://www.clearmotion.com).
 My area of expertise lies in motion planning and control of intelligent vehicles.

 [comment]: # (Acamedia Research)